Parth414/Scalable-Webapp-CloudFormation/README.md

 Link CodePipeline to CodeBuild using CI-CD/BuildSpec.yml for application builds.
 Set up CodeDeploy with CI-CD/AppSpec.yml to deploy application artifacts to EC2 instances.

-### 3. Run GitHub Actions (Optional):
+### 3. Run .github Actions (Optional):

-Place Github/Workflows/CICDPipeline.yml in the Github/Workflows/ directory to enable GitHub Actions.
+Place .github/workflows/CICDPipeline.yml in the .github/workflows/ directory to enable .github Actions.
-Ensure that GitHub repository secrets are configured for AWS credentials.
+Ensure that .github repository secrets are configured for AWS credentials.

 ### 4. Deploy the Application: